-Max Planck Research Group Craniofacial Biology
+Max Planck Research Group Craniofacial Biology (Kaucka Petersen)

 The head represents the most complex part of the vertebrate body.
 This intricate structure is comprised from a variety of tissues and cell types that are assembled together during the early embryonic development.
 Although the cellular dynamics during the head morphogenesis has been outlined and several key molecules affecting the integrity or the symmetry of the head have been identified, a complex understanding of the head and its shape formation is missing.

 It is believed that evolution of the head went hand in hand with the origin of cartilage.
 This stiff matrix enabled efficient protection of the central nervous system and of other sensitive sensory tissues.
 Cartilage allowed facial outgrowth, accommodation of improved feeding apparatus and provided scaffold for muscle attachment.
 Interestingly, the overall shape of the face depends on the cartilaginous template that is formed during embryogenesis and is, subsequently, turned into bone.